Cheesy potatoes get a whole new look with the addition of Provolone cheese, Portobello mushrooms, and fresh thyme to this potato gratin recipe.

 - Preheat oven to 400 degrees.
-Spray an oval baking dish lightly with cooking spray and set aside.
+Spray a 2 quart oval baking dish lightly with cooking spray and set aside.

 - In a small skillet, add olive oil and mushrooms and heat on medium for 5-6 minutes to let mushrooms release moisture.
 Remove from heat and set aside.

-- Heat cream, thyme and garlic over low heat until warm but not boiling, and pour over potatoes.
+- In a small pan heat cream, thyme and garlic over low heat until warm but not boiling, and pour over potatoes.
 Season with salt and pepper.
 Stir gently to coat.

 - Spoon a third of the potato and cream mixture into prepared dish and arrange so potatoes are evenly distributed.
-Add 1/3 of the mushrooms and cover with 2 slices of provolone cheese.
-Repeat process two more times, finishing with mushrooms and cheese.
-Pour extra cream left in bowl over top.
+Add ⅓ of the mushrooms and cover with 2 slices of provolone cheese.

 - Using a spatula, press down to compact layers and then sprinkle with parmesan cheese.

-- Cover with foil, but leave one corner vented to release steam.
-Bake for 45 minutes and let sit for 5 minutes before serving.
+- Bake for 45 minutes and let sit for 5 minutes before serving.

 This easy Provolone, Mushroom and Potato Gratin recipe is a simple, flavor-packed side dish for entertaining or a great addition to your holiday menu.